 - Let chocolate dry completely, or freeze again to speed up the process.

-Please read the blog notes for important notes about possible mistakes you might make and substitutions.
+Please read the blog post for important notes about possible mistakes you might make and substitutions.

 Amount Per Serving: Calories: 123Total Fat: 8gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 3mgSodium: 14mgCarbohydrates: 14gFiber: 1gSugar: 13gProtein: 1g